Earlybird Discount Now Available Until 31st of July 2019

 As well as that photography gear, you should bring a laptop and hard drives to download and review the photos every day.
 Most people use software such as Lightroom to do this.
 You’ll have a limited stay in Antarctica, and while we don’t want to miss the photographic opportunities by spending all day sitting in front of a computer, it’s important to not only regularly backup the photos (and free up the cards for the next outing) but also review your work and identify how you can do things better on the next outing.

-- One night hotel accommodation in Ushuaia with breakfast
+- One night hotel accommodation in Buenos Aires with breakfast.

 - Shipboard accommodation.

 - All breakfasts, lunches and dinners onboard.
 Coffee, tea, cocoa available around the clock.

 - Half day National Park excursion in Tierra del Fuego on day 11.

 - A pair of waterproof expedition boots on loan for shore landings.